Practical Ways Rip Curl is Using a CDP to Boost Marketing Performance

 From the implementation to the continued use of the Lexer platform, Sam describes the experience as relatively easy and low-stress for Rip Curl’s digital team, thanks to both the platform’s ease-of-use and strategic support from Lexer’s success team.

-“In the initial rollout with Lexer, when we were uploading data from multiple touchpoints, Lexer were there to help us with that,” says Sam.
+“In the initial rollout with Lexer, when we were uploading data from multiple touchpoints, Lexer was there to help us with that,” says Sam.
 “After the fact and when we started using the dashboard, they helped us figure out where to begin.
 When you’re looking at a lot of data, it can sometimes be quite intimidating and tough to figure out where to start and what to focus on.
 The Lexer team really helped us with that.”

 Who Uses Lexer & How?